ABSTRACT

 Review, 1-14.

-Union common agriculture policy.
+an Union common agriculture policy.

-with Asia’s Large Capital Inflows in a Multi-Speed Global Economy.
+ping with Asia’s Large Capital Inflows in a Multi-Speed Global Economy.
 IMF Seminar.
 Bali,

 Indonesia.